devicehive/devicehive-admin-console/README.md

 [DeviceHive]: http://devicehive.com "DeviceHive framework"
 [DataArt]: http://dataart.com "DataArt"

-This is JavaScript Admin console for manage [DeviceHive] api server.
+This is JavaScript Admin console for managing [DeviceHive] api server.
 For more information please see corresponding documentation.